datwinz/dmenu-mac/README.md

 ## Why
 If you are like me and have a shit-ton of files on your computer, and spotlight keeps your CPU running like crazy.

-1. [Disable spotlight](https://www.google.com/search?q=disable+spotlight+completely) completely and its global shortcut (recommended but not necessary)
+1. [Disable spotlight](https://www.google.com/search?q=disable+spotlight+completely) completely and its global shortcut (recommended but not necessary).
-2. Download and run dmenu-mac
+2. Download and run dmenu-mac.

 ## How to use
 1. Open the app, use option-d to bring it to front.
 2. Type the application you want to open, hit enter to run the one selected.
+3. Change the settings by clicking the tray icon in the menu bar (optional).

 ### Pipes
 You can make dmenu-mac part of your scripting toolbox, use it to prompt the user for options: